dartlangfr/risk-codelab/docs/rules.md

 This phase allows to distribute the countries to the players and to place armies on countries.

-The number of armies to place by each player on their countries depends on the number of players :
+The number of armies to place by each player on their countries depends on the number of players:

 | Number of players  | Number of armies |
 | ---: | ---: |